-- 3.1 Rechargeable repairs fall into broadly 3 categories: - Repairs that we have to do because of some act of neglect, damage or unauthorised alteration carried out by the current or former tenant. - Repairs which are the responsibility of the tenant, but the tenant either can't or won't do them and it's in our interest to do the repair. - Where there are welfare grounds for doing the repair.
+- 3.1 The Local Housing Boards considered the following report in April 2010 and recommended to the Board the proposals laid out within the report and outlined in paragraph 1.1 above. - 3.2 Rechargeable repairs fall broadly into 3 categories: - Repairs that we have to do because of some act of neglect, damage or unauthorised alteration carried out by the current or former tenant - Repairs which are the responsibility of the tenant, but the tenant either can't or won't do them themselves and it's in our interest to do the repair - Where there are welfare grounds for doing a repair.